 Simply hold down the hot iron on top of the wrinkled part for a few seconds and then move onto a different section until all of the fabric has been pressed flat again.

 I always use my Singer steam press to make sure that I get rid of all wrinkles quickly.
-It’s faster and more efficient to use than the iron and requires less effort.
-The pressed fabric looks like new.
+It’s faster and more efficient to use than iron and requires less effort.
+The pressed fabric looks new.

 ✅ Related tutorial: Review of Singer Intelligent Steam Press model ESP26O